pattonwebz/idle-webz/docs/API.md

-# 📖 API Documentation
+# 📖 API Documentation (Idle Webz)

-Complete reference for the Incremental Clicker Game codebase.
+Complete reference for the Idle Webz codebase.

 ## Table of Contents